jjasghar/simple-twitter-dashboard/README.md

 topics: "#devopsdays" # because this was for a hackday
 bind_address: "0.0.0.0" # you probably want it on all addresses
 refresh: 30 # remember you only have 200 calls per hour by default
+posted: [true|false] # if you would like to have the posted time of the tweet
+qr: [true|false] # if you would like to the qr code to the tweet posted
 ```

 There is `Gemfile` so you'll need to do a `bundle install` to get dependencies.